keleviss/playlyst/README.md

 # <img src="https://playifyapp.netlify.app/assets/playify_logo-D8VAvbfV.png" alt="Playify Logo" width="32" /> Playify

-Playify is a sleek and intuitive web application that allows users to search for songs, create playlists, and save them to their Spotify account.
-Built with **React (Vite)** and integrated with the **Spotify API**, Playify offers a seamless music discovery and playlist management experience.
+Playify is a web application that was developed with React (Vite) to provide a new look and a user friendly way of creating, saving and playing Spotify playlists using the Spotify API.

 🚀 **[Live Demo](https://playifyapp.netlify.app/)**